cesarvr/blog/content/post/istio-2.5.md

 ##### Container Resource

 We got the destination, the response and the time.
-But let's add a bonus by sampling container memory and CPU quota just for fun.
-You know, Linux can kill our container if we exceed memory constraint, with this feature we can keep track of the whole container memory state  .
+But let's add a bonus by sampling container memory and CPU quota.
+You know, Linux can kill our container if we exceed memory constraint, with this feature we can keep track of the whole container memory state.

 ```js
 class Stats  {